What is Nenmatsu-chosei?

 At the briefing, they also give attendances copies of declaration forms that includes reports required to file local government city where each employee (taxpayer) lives.

 For example, if your company has 3 employees residing in City A, B and C, the employer needs 3 copies of the salary report form (給与支払報告書) and to submit them to each of the municipal offices in the City A, B and C. It allows the submission by mail and online (eL-tax)

 Report forms are submitted to the local government by Jan.31 in the next year.

-The municipal office also provides these papers to record individual employee's salary statement and personal situation, used in the following year.
+The municipal office also provides papers (images below) to record individual employee's salary statement and personal situation, used in the following year.

 Withholding Tax Guide

 This is a guide to making the tax adjustment, includes information about how to calculate deductions, filling the papers, deduction rate tables, and explanation of legal changes.
 This guide is used at the briefing.

 This guide is downloadable on the website of Japan National Tax Bureau.